Old City Hall

 👻 other

-A stunning High Victorian Gothic building completed in 1894, featuring an impressive central courtyard.
-The building served as Richmond's city hall until 1971.
+This High Victorian Gothic building opened in 1894 and served as Richmond's city hall until 1971.
+The central courtyard is genuinely impressive.

 👻

-Architect Elijah E. Myers, who designed five state capitols including Michigan, Texas, and Colorado, won a national competition in 1886 to design the building.
-But the project was cursed from the start.
-Myers had paid a $1,500 bribe to ensure his design would be selected, and the construction budget of $300,000 exploded to an astounding $1.3 million—a 400% cost overrun.
-Almost 2 million cubic feet of James River granite were quarried to build the massive structure, with construction requiring a special railway along Broad Street to transport materials.
-The building was constructed primarily by Black laborers under the supervision of City Engineer Colonel Wilfred E. Cutshaw.
+The building earns its haunted reputation honestly.
+Completed in 1894 after eight years of troubled construction, this High Victorian Gothic masterpiece at 1001 East Broad Street was cursed from the start.
+Architect Elijah E. Myers, who designed five state capitols including Michigan, Texas, and Colorado, won a national competition in 1886 -- after paying a $1,500 bribe to ensure his design would be selected.
+The construction budget of $300,000 exploded to $1.3 million, a 400% overrun.
+Almost 2 million cubic feet of James River granite were quarried, with construction requiring a special railway along Broad Street to transport materials.
+Black laborers did the bulk of the work under the supervision of City Engineer Colonel Wilfred E. Cutshaw.

-The site itself carries the weight of tragedy.
+The site itself carries the weight of catastrophe.
 Old City Hall occupies ground where three significant buildings once stood: Governor Edmund Randolph's House (built around 1800), the first City Hall (built 1818), and the First Presbyterian Church (built 1853).
-The original City Hall was demolished after its gallery suffered a fatal collapse in 1870—but that was merely a precursor to an even greater disaster.
+The original City Hall was demolished after its gallery suffered a fatal collapse.

 On the upper floors, visitors and office workers have encountered a woman in Victorian dress drifting through the hallways.
-She is believed to be a former employee who died within the building during its years as city hall (1894-1971).
-Her apparition appears most often near the grand central staircase, where she pauses as if waiting for someone who never arrives, then vanishes into the shadows.
+She is believed to be a former employee who died within the building during its years as city hall, from 1894 to 1971.
+She appears most often near the grand central staircase, where she pauses as if waiting for someone who never arrives.
+Then she vanishes.

-The building's architecture itself contributes to its haunted atmosphere.
-Victorian Gothic structures have long been associated with the supernatural—their tall windows, shadowy hallways, creaking wooden floors, and strange angles that block natural light all create perfect conditions for paranormal encounters.
-Old City Hall's fairy-tale silhouette, with its profusion of carved ornament and four corner towers of varying designs, embodies this tradition.
+The architecture itself contributes to the atmosphere.
+Victorian Gothic structures have long been associated with the supernatural -- tall windows, shadowy hallways, creaking wooden floors, and strange angles that block natural light all create conditions that keep visitors on edge.
+Old City Hall's 195-foot clock tower, four corner towers of varying designs, and profusion of carved ornament embody this tradition.

 Today, Old City Hall has been converted to private offices, but the first floor remains open to the public Monday through Friday.
-The interior courtyard's three-story painted cast-iron atrium—crafted by Richmond's own Asa Snyder—is considered the most splendid interior space in Richmond.
-Yet even amid such beauty, visitors report cold spots, the sensation of being watched, and an oppressive atmosphere that seems to emanate from the very stones.
+The interior courtyard's three-story painted cast-iron atrium -- crafted by Richmond's own Asa Snyder -- is considered the most splendid interior space in Richmond.
+Yet even amid such beauty, visitors report the temperature dropping without explanation, the sensation of being watched, and an oppressive heaviness that seems to emanate from the very stones.

-Richmond ghost tours frequently include Old City Hall on their routes through Capitol Square, where it stands alongside other haunted landmarks including the Virginia State Capitol (still haunted by victims of the 1870 disaster), the Executive Mansion (home to the Lady in Blue since the 1890s), and numerous other buildings scarred by the city's turbulent history as the capital of the Confederacy.
+Richmond ghost tours frequently include Old City Hall on their routes through Capitol Square, where it stands alongside other haunted landmarks including the Virginia State Capitol, the Executive Mansion, and numerous buildings scarred by the city's turbulent history as the capital of the Confederacy.

 Researched from 10 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.